The benefits of using project management software

 There are many popular tools out there such as Todoist, Asana, and Trello.
 The downside of many of these work management solutions is they tend to be too simple for larger cross-functional projects.

-Conversely, there are project management tools that are considerably more complex.
+Conversely, there are project management software tools that are considerably more complex.
 Often, these tools are industry-specific.
 For example, while Jira is great for managing Agile teams, it tends to be difficult to learn and implement for non-development teams.

 Teams today are finding that no single tool or method always works for every project in a company.
 And since project management is not one size fits all, your project management software shouldn't be either.